MOFs-Genomics/Cu-MOFs-Database/README.md

 ## Welcome to Cu-MOFs Database!

-You can find solvent-free and disorder-free structure files of most experimental MOFs published on literature here.
-Specially, MOFs reported without the atomic coordinate files are constructed following the structure information provided in the corresponding synthetic studies.
-All the [structure file](https://github.com/Cu-MOFs/tttt/) are solvent-free and disorder-free, being suitable for direct use as input files in simulations.
+You can find guest-free and disorder-free structures of 502 experimental MOFs containing Cu paddle-wheel units, which were extracted from the CSD database of version 5.38 of with the updates up to February 2017.
+These structures are given in the car format and are converted into P1 symmetry using Materials Studio Software.